aganse/py_tf2_gpu_dock_mlflow/README.md

 for my Tensorflow datasets, MLflow artifacts store (determined in the remote MLflow server configuration), and "real" image data.

+To kick off a training, you run the `mlflow run` script in a python environment that has the `mlflow` package installed in it, purely for the MLflow CLI to connect to your remote MLflow server and feed the MLproject to the Docker container.
+With those and just the `project_driver.bash` script, technically you don't even need to clone this repo; you could reference it at the top of that script.
+But presumably the point is that you want to adapt this repo's content to your own project - so, you know, clone the repo.  ;-)

+An MLflow instance is looked for at the address in the `MLFLOW_TRACKING_URI` environment variable per usual MLflow usage - see my [docker_mlflow_db](https://github.com/aganse/docker_mlflow_db) repo for an easy Docker-based way to get that running quickly too.

 ### Then follow these steps to run things (TL;DR steps 4-7):